19 Places to Visit in July That Are Actually Worth It (USA)

 Which state is best to visit in July?

-The “best” state depends on your interests, but several stand out for July travel.
-California is incredible diverse and you can see a lot in a short amount of time by driving the Pacific Coast Highway or taking some mountain adventures.
-Montana is best if you want full access to Glacier National Park.
-Maine is best if you love a quintessential summer coastal experience with less crowds of the rest of New England.
-And a New York road trip is ideal to combine a trip to NYC with pristine outdoor adventures in Lake Placid and Catskill Mountains.
+The “best” state really depends on your interests, but several stand out.
+California is incredibly diverse for a road trip.
+Montana is perfect if you want full access to Glacier National Park.
+For a quintessential coastal summer experience with fewer crowds, I love Maine.
+And a New York road trip is ideal if you want to combine a trip to NYC with outdoor adventures in the mountains.

 What are the best summer vacation spots in the US for families?

-For families, I recommend places with diverse activities and reliable weather.
-Lake George in the Adirondacks, New Hampshire Seacoast and Boston have a lot to do for families, including beaches, museums, tours, and a large variety of activities.
+For families, I recommend places with a wide range of activities.
+Lake George in the Adirondacks, the New Hampshire Seacoast, and Boston are all fantastic options with family-friendly beaches, museums, tours, and activities for all ages.

 What should I pack for July travel in the USA?